SGTMcClain/jRPG_inspired/README.md

    2. Change the Outline to have a thickness of .01
    3. drag the points of the text box to the edges of the square
       1. or you can set the height and width to 32
-   4. Center you text using the center and middle Alignment
+   4. Center your text using the center and middle alignment button
    5. Rename the Image to Inventory_Space
    6. Drag Inventory_Space to the Prefabs folder
    7. Delete Inventory_Space from Inventory Panel
-   8. Remove any other prefabs that may be in the folder
+   8. Make a few copies of Inventory_Space in inventory using the prefab variant system
+      1. Right click on Inventory_Space and select Create -> Prefab Variant

+#### Display Inventory Script
+   9. In Inventory/Scripts create a new script called DisplayInventory
+   10.

 ## April 22, 2020